 If someone is breaching the Code of Conduct or you feel their behavior is inappropriate please report it to the moderation team for review.
 It’s what we’re here for!

 Moderators regularly read the forums and may find and handle problems themselves.
 However, these forums are very large and we can’t be everywhere at once.
 If you see a problem that the moderators don’t seem to have noticed, please report it.

 If you are involved in a private communication with someone who is being abusive, threatening, or otherwise violating the Code of Conduct, please report that as well.

 You may report a problem using the Report Post button (flag icon), or by sending a message via PM to Amoebic until our web contact forms are operational again.

 If a problem involves a moderator or administrator, you may directly contact one of the other moderators or administrators listed below.
 As with any report, the remaining moderators will maintain confidentiality in such a situation.

 Reports of spam will be handled immediately and silently.

-The moderator or moderators will then review the incident, examining any public record of the problem described and asking additional questions to clarify the problem if necessary.
+If the flagged incident requires action, the moderator or moderators will then review the incident, examining any public record of the problem described and asking additional questions to clarify the problem if necessary.

-If the problem is complex, the moderators may discuss it amongst themselves before taking action.
+If the problem is complex, the moderators may discuss it among themselves before taking action.
 In the case of simple and clear violations of the Code of Conduct, moderators are empowered to act alone.

 All moderation actions will be recorded in a location readable by all moderators and administrators.
 When possible, discussion of the issues involved will occur in this same location.